Maestro-111/search-engine/README.md

     1) first elastic ranks by additional fields
     2) then, use learn-to rank (collect user metadata like clicks) and train on top of that
 2) unit testing for django (webserver)
-3) CI/CD
+3) CI
-4) Improve indexer API (from dict to Redis, add healthcheck job)
-5) Custom source for indexing
+4) Custom source for indexing
-6) scale for crawling service